grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react/convert-value-and-range-maps.md

   - valuemap
 ---

-# Converting AngularJS Value and Range Maps to React
+# Convert value and range maps

-The AngularJS SDK provided editors for Value and Range Maps that produce configuration options that need to be converted from the old format to the new format.
+Grafana plugins built using the AngularJS SDK could use editors for value and range maps.
+When updating your plugin to React, it is necessary to convert the configuration options of these maps to a new format.

-## Adding new builtin editors
+## Add new built-in editors

-In your `module.ts` file, add the Mappings option to enable the new editor:
+In your plugin's `module.ts` file, add the `Mappings` option to enable the new editor:

 ```ts
 .useFieldConfig({